mavlink/qgc-user-guide/en/PlanView/pattern_structure_scan_v2.md

    ![Structure Scan editor](../../assets/plan/structure_scan_v2/editor_options.jpg)

 The user can always configure the following settings:
+- **Start scan from top/bottom:** The direction in which layers are scanned.
 - **Structure height:** The height of the object being scanned.
 - **Scan distance:** Distance from the structure of the flight path.
 - **Entrance/Exit Alt:** Use this setting to avoid obstacles between the last/next waypoint and the structure to be scanned.